joshuay03/happinessapi-tests/README.md

 ## After each run

 After each run, you will see output on the screen, but if there are a number of errors you will find it easier to browse the `report.html` file which will appear in the top directory.
 This will give you a good idea of how your server is behaving.
-Ideally you'd want to see all 93 tests passing.
+Ideally you'd want to see all 167 (more to come!) tests passing.
 If you aren't sure what is going wrong, have a look at the messages and then dig directly into the code itself - the file `integration.tests.js`.
 If you are unsure of the behaviour, look at the Swagger or hit the endpoint with postman to debug.
 An example version of this file - `example.html` - may be found in the top directory.

 ## Some more detail